Antin Holovaty: After the end of Zaporozhia

 With the destruction of the Zaporozhian Sich in 1775, the most senior Cossacks were repressed.
 Among them was Holovaty's older brother Pavlo who was one of those arrested together with the last Zaporozhian kosh otaman Petro Kalnyshevsky.
 Both Kalnyshevsky and Pavlo Holovaty spent a year incarcerated in Moscow, and were given death sentences which were later commuted to incarceration for life.
-Kalnyshevsky was later pardoned at the age of 110.
+Kalnyshevsky was later pardoned aged 110.
 Most Cossacks escaped repressions by moving beyond the Danube into Turkish territory.

 Holovaty escaped repercussions because he had retired from the Zaporozhian host.
-A factor which was also of influence was the fact that he was given the rank of captain in the Russian Cavalry by the Empress, and was granted an official nobility (dvoryanstvo) title with an estate.
+A factor which was also of influence was that he was given the rank of captain in the Russian Cavalry by the Empress, and was granted an official nobility (dvoryanstvo) title with an estate.

 After the dissolution of the Zaporozhian Host, a new threat to the Russian Empire began to grow from the Ottoman Empire.
 The destruction of Sich, was followed when five thousand men, approximately 30% of the Zaporozhian Cossacks, left for the Ottoman-controlled Danube area in June 1775 and received protection from the Sultan forming the Danubian Sich under his protectorate.
 By 1778 they were followed by another 7000 Cossacks to the Danubian Sich with 4000 settling on the Boh river and forming the Boh Cossack Host.
 The former Zaporozhians gave their oaths to serve the Sultan on both land and sea against all enemies of the Silistrine Pasha, They were ordered to defend the borders against Russian intrusion.

 It soon became apparent that the destruction of the Zaporozhian Sich was a grave mistake, and soon afterwards attempts were made to have the Danubian Cossacks return to Russia.
 Catherine II issued an amnesty inviting the former Zaporozhians back, but this gesture was largely ignored.
 The Empress then tried to force the return of the Cossacks back by pressuring Sultan Abdul Hamid I, who also refused to comply.
 Previously, the Ottoman Empire has given patronage to Cossacks emigrating from Russia, such as the Nekrasov Cossacks, and the Sultan wanting to win back the Crimea, saw the Zaporozhians as a strong asset.

 Potemkin understood that to have the former Zaporozhians against the Russian forces in a future conflict could prove disastrous.
 In 1784 Grigory Potemkin sent Sydir Bily to the Danube to discuss the demands of the Cossacks.
 His mission was largely unsuccessful, as the Danubians wanted not only the return of all Cossack lands and titles, but also the previous autonomy that the Sich enjoyed.
 This was something that Potemkin was not prepared to do.

 In 1787, on the eve of the Empress' trip to Ukraine, Potemkin summoned Holovaty and sent him to greet her in Kremenchuk.
 It is here that Holovaty once again presented the idea of gathering up the remaining Cossacks and renewing the Zaporozhian Sich.
 After the previously unsuccessful attempts of organizing a Cossack army, Potemkin gave entrusted Holovaty to rally the men, a task he successfully accomplished.